madmann91/bvh/README.md

 optimization enabled), but the actual number can vary depending on the type of ray (e.g. coherent/incoherent) and the scene.
 To match that level of performance, this library would have to implement:

-  - Spatial splits (see _Spatial Splits in Bounding Volume Hierarchies_, by Stich et al.),
   - Higher-arity BVHs (BVH4 or BVH8, with more than just two children per node),
   - Vectorization of the traversal and intersection routines.

-While spatial splits may be added in the future, wider BVHs and vectorization go against the principles of simplicity and portability followed by this library and will most likely never be implemented.
+Wider BVHs and vectorization go against the principles of simplicity and portability followed by this library and will most likely never be implemented.
 Instead, algorithmic improvements such as post-build optimizations will be investigated, as long as they offer a good compromise between implementation complexity and performance improvements.

 ## Detailed Description